kazymovae/jumpstart-bot-tutorial-2022/README.md

 *Change it up!*
 - Make the bot make more or fewer posts, or change which lines, by editing the numbers in `for line in tweettext[0:5]`.
    - `[0:5]` means from the first thing up to (but not including) the #5 thing.
 Programming languages consider 0 to be the first number, so what we'd call "line one" is actually "line zero" to the computer, and "line six" to humans is "line five" to the computer.
- - Make a new .txt file for the bot to tweet from.
+ - Make a new .txt file for the bot to post from.
 For example, pick a book or poem from gutenberg.org.
 Then, in textbot.py, replace `data/phrases_coined_by_shakespeare.txt` with the `data/newfilename.txt`

 ## Bonus advanced bot: bonusbot2_talk-mashup-bot.py

 This script mixes up talk titles from ALA Annual Conferences 2016–2021.
 First, it takes a list of talks and splits those titles into potential beginnings and endings.
-Then, it chooses a random beginning and a random ending, smushes them together into a new talk title, and tweets it.
+Then, it chooses a random beginning and a random ending, smushes them together into a new talk title, and posts it.
 This script also introduces a function, `splitTitle()`, and demonstrates how to choose a random item in a list using Python's `random` library.

 *Change it up!*
 - In the post (`post_text` on line ~70), add a bit of text that comes before the new talk title, like "Your new ALA session is..."